Gyngell, Douglas, Savulescu

 There are rumours in the scientific community that the first studies involving the genetic modification of a human embryo are about to be published.
 If true this would be the first case of an experiment in which genes in germ cells (sperm and egg cells) have been intentionally modified.
 This has caused some concerns in the scientific community due to the fact that these modification are potentially heritable.
 A commentary in Nature, (written by four leading scientists and one philosopher) published an appeal that we “Don’t edit the human germ line”.
 Science meanwhile published a commentary which outlines “A prudent path forward for genomic engineering and germline gene modification”.
 The fact that two of the world’s most prestigious journals are publishing commentaries on human genetic modification shows just how powerful gene editing techniques have become.
 The rapid speed with which these technologies have developed has taken the scientific community, and everyone else, by surprise.
 Just three years after the DNA cutting nuclease Cas-9 was first used to modify DNA, scientists have been able to make heritable modifications to yeast, plants, mice, rats, pigs and even primates.
 It has been claimed that experiments conducted in China, currently under review, have used these same technologies to modify the DNA of human embryos.

 Although the reality of human germline modification may be a surprise, we should resist making any knee-jerk reactions or judgements.
 Both the Nature and Science commentaries do just this, and fail to provide a good starting point for an informed discussion about the ethics of germline editing.
-Both advocate for clear actions but neither justify these actions by clear reasoning.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.